How to set up EC2 instance connect

 Task 1 - set up network access (public IP)

-If Task 1 is not achieved then after trying to connect to your EC2 you will get such (or similar) error:
+If Task 1 is not completed successfully, then when you attempt to connect to your EC2 instance, you will encounter an error message like the following (or similar):

 Failed to connect to your instance